mrm8488/pomodoro/README.md

 # Pomodoro
-A pomodoro Vue App (text in Spanish)
+A pomodoro Vue App with daily inspirational quotes